brettdmorris/DS-340W/README.md

 # Implementation Platform (Parent Paper)
-Gradient Boost is the implementation for novelty.
+Gradient Boost and SVM are the implementations for novelty.
 Our initial implementation had data leakage and that is fixed in the newest versions.